In this tutorial, we are using Velero to backup and restore an OVHcloud Managed Kubernetes cluster configuration and resources.

 --secret-file ./credentials-velero \

-In my case, with the cluster in the GRA
+In our case, with the cluster in the US-EAST-VA-1

 --provider aws \